-We won’t be doing this race totally alone.
-We will assemble a top crew of around 12-14 people who will co-ordinate our race.
-The crew is an essential part of our racing strategy.
+No one does this race totally alone.
+Teams will assemble a top crew of around 12-14 people who will co-ordinate the race.
+The crew is an essential part of racing strategy.
 Sometimes functioning as map readers, guides, cooks, coaches, psychologists, errand runners, and sleep deprived zombies, they will refine and direct every aspect of the race ensuring not only our safety but our drive to finish.

-To read more about RAAM and the current racers for 2016, visit their website at www.raceacrossamerica.org
+To read more about RAAM and the current racers for 2018, visit the RAAM website at www.raceacrossamerica.org

 We are a group of individuals who thrive on challenge.
-We are a 4 person relay cycling team competing in the 2017 Race Across AMerica [RAAM].
-We are cyclists, hand-cyclists, male, female, able-bodied, physically disabled, experienced competitors and amateur racers.
-We will combine our unique and collective determination, strength and sheer will (this is one CRAZY endeavor!) to race from Oceanside, CA to Annapolis, MD covering 3, 052 miles, 170,000 feet of elevation, strong winds and temperatures of over 115 degrees in the desert with the goal to finish in nine days.
-Funds raised will benefit our partner and great friends, Project Recycle.
+For 2018, LS&G is entering a 4 person mixed (3 women, 1 man) relay cycling team for RAW.
+This team consists of seasoned athletes who are relatively new to cycling and RAW is the first foray into ultracycling.
+We will combine our unique and collective determination, strength and sheer will (this is one CRAZY endeavor!) to race from Oceanside, CA to Durango, CO covering 930 miles, beating strong winds and temperatures of over 115 degrees in the desert with the goal to finish as quickly as humanly possible!
+We will be fundraising to benefit our partner and great friends at Project Recycle.
 Project Recycle’s focus is 3-fold, to provide bicycles earned by deserving children who work for an entire school year to improve in three areas: Respect, Attendance and Academic Growth.
 Learn more about Project ReCycle here (link to PR webpage- projectrecycle.org).
 Bicycles gifted to the children are donated and repaired with the utmost care by a host of volunteer mechanics.